wp-plugins/mammoth-docx-converter/readme.txt

 For instance,
 Mammoth converts any paragraph with the style `Heading1` to `h1` elements, rather than attempting to exactly copy the styling (font, text size, colour, etc.) of the heading.
+This allows you to paste from Word documents without the usual mess.

 There's a large mismatch between the structure used by .docx and the structure of HTML, meaning that the conversion is unlikely to be perfect for more complicated documents.